keikoproj/instance-manager/README.md

 ```
 Read more about the [Fargate Profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html).

 If the above `podExecutionRoleArn` parameter is not specified, the provisioner will create a simple, limited role and policy that enables the pod to start but not access any AWS resources.
+That role and policy is shown below.

 ```yaml
 Type: 'AWS::IAM::Role'